MWS and FWS Codes for Coordinate-Wise Weight Functions: Abstract

 \section{Abstract}

-A combinatorial problem concerning the maximum size of the (hamming) weight set of an $[n,k]_q$ linear code was recently introduced.
+A combinatorial problem concerning the maximum size of the ( Hamming) weight set of an $[n,k]_q$ linear code was recently introduced.
 Codes attaining the established upper bound are the Maximum Weight Spectrum (MWS) codes.
 Those $[n,k]_q $ codes with the same weight set as $ \F_q^n $ are called Full Weight Spectrum (FWS) codes.
 FWS codes are necessarily ``short", whereas MWS codes are necessarily ``long".
 For fixed $ k,q $ the values of $ n $ for which an $ [n,k]_q $-FWS code exists are completely determined, but the determination of the minimum length $ M(H,k,q) $ of an $ [n,k]_q $-MWS code remains an open problem.
 The current work broadens discussion first to general coordinate-wise weight functions, and then specifically to the Lee weight and a Manhattan like weight.
 In the general case we provide bounds on $ n $ for which an FWS code exists, and bounds on $ n $ for which an MWS code exists.
 When specializing to the Lee or to the Manhattan setting we are able to completely determine the parameters of FWS codes.
-As with the Hamming case, we are able to provide an upper bound on $ M(\LL,k,q) $ (the minimum length of Lee MWS codes), and pose the determination of $ M(\LL,k,q) $ as an open problem.
-On the other hand, with respect to the Manhattan weight we completely determine the parameters of MWS codes.
+As with the Hamming case, we are able to provide an upper bound on $ M(\mathcal{L},k,q) $ (the minimum length of Lee MWS codes), and pose the determination of $ M(\mathcal{L},k,q) $ as an open problem.
+On the other hand, with respect to the Manhattan weight we completely determine the parameters of MWS codes. \keywords{linear codes\and Lee weight \and Manhattan weight \and maximum weight spectrum \and full weight spectrum} \subclass{94B05 \and 05A99}